1970 Arkansas Razorbacks football team

+The Razorbacks' October 24 game vs. Wichita State at Little Rock was the Shockers' first since the devastating plane crash three weeks earlier in Clear Creek County, Colorado which killed 14 players and 17 others, including WSU head coach Ben Wilson and athletic director Bert Katzenmeyer.
+Razorback fans saluted the Shockers' courage with standing ovations before and after the game.

+For the second consecutive season, ABC asked Arkansas and Texas to move their annual showdown from its usual mid-October date to the first Saturday in December.
+The Longhorns, like the Razorbacks in 1969, agreed.
+It appeared to be a wise decision when Texas entered the game No. 1 and Arkansas at No. 4, but unlike the classic "Big Shootout" in Fayetteville 364 days earlier, there would be no drama in Austin.

+The Longhorns bullied their rival 42-7 to clinch the UPI national championship and the accompanying Cotton Bowl berth to face Notre Dame, which fell from No. 2 to No. 6 after losing 38-28 at USC in its regular season finale.

-Hours after losing 42-7 at Texas, the Razorbacks' bowl window slammed shut when LSU routed Ole Miss 61-17 to clinch the Southeastern Conference championship and an Orange Bowl bid vs. Big Eight Conference champion Nebraska.
+Shortly after returning from their bludgeoning at Austin, the Razorbacks' bowl window slammed shut when LSU routed Ole Miss 61–17 to clinch the Southeastern Conference championship and an Orange Bowl bid vs. Big Eight Conference champion Nebraska.
 The Orange Bowl agreed to take the Southwest Conference runner-up if LSU lost either of its last two games vs. Tulane and Ole Miss.
-The Tigers defeated the Green Wave 26-14 one week prior to its destruction of the Rebels.
-By making that deal, the Razorbacks withdrew themselves from consideration from lower-tier bowl games such as the Bluebonnet, which took 6-5 Alabama to face Oklahoma, or the Sun, which took the Razorbacks' SWC rival, Texas Tech, a 24-10 loser to Arkansas in Lubbock, to play Georgia Tech.
+The Tigers defeated the Green Wave 26–14 one week prior to their destruction of the Rebels (who defeated Arkansas 27-22 in the previous season's Sugar Bowl).
+By making that deal, the Razorbacks withdrew themselves from consideration from lower-tier bowls such as the Bluebonnet, which took 6–5 Alabama to face Oklahoma, or the Sun, which invited the Razorbacks' SWC rival, Texas Tech, a 24–10 loser to Arkansas in Lubbock, to play Georgia Tech.